Combat Casualty Care/ Austere Medicine

 Conclusions and Relevance: DMATs have less of an effect on preventable death than they do morbidity in their response to disasters.
 A reduction in response times is necessary to positively affect the rate of preventable deaths.
 A more robust and rapidly deployable task organization should be explored.

 charles m.
 Effectiveness of Disaster Medical Assessment Teams in the Initial Phases of Disaster Response.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.